Old Fashioned Candied Sweet Potatoes with Marshmallows

 The Difference Between a Sweet Potato and a Yam

-From my experience, sweet potato and yam in my grocery store are almost the same food.
+From my experience, fresh sweet potatoes and fresh yams in my grocery store are almost the same food.
 They just have a different color but taste the same.
-But there are some differences if you are buying a real yam from a traditional sweet potato.
+There are some differences if you are buying true yams from a traditional sweet potato.

-Sweet potatoes have an orange color out and in and are sweeter than a yam.
-The sweet potato, like its name, is sweeter and can be used in all your recipe.
-The sweet potato is what you will find in your local store and is the only one you want for this recipe.
+Sweet potatoes have an orange color on the outside and inside and are sweeter than true yams.
+The fresh sweet potato in the store, like its name, is sweeter and can be used in all your recipes.
+The sweet potato you’ll find at your local store is the one you need for this recipe.

-Yams are less sweet and are dryer when cooked.
+True yams are less sweet and are dryer when cooked.
+You can tell a true yam as it has a bark-like skin.
 It has a more brown skin that almost looks like tree bark.
 Being less sweet it is starcher.
-Unless your recipe calls for yams specifically I always buy sweet potatoes.
+Unless your recipe calls for yams specifically I always buy fresh sweet potatoes.

 Our Family Recipe for Candied Sweet Potatoes